Hi - and welcome to this simple webpage from the shack of

 I am a long-standing member of the FISTS CW club (member #358) and I am a member of RAFARS, the Royal Air Force Amateur Radio Society (member #2701).

-These days, the old FT-101 is long gone back to its owners, and I currently run an FT-897 for the most part (more of that below) and an older FT-102 which is also a lovely rig for backup HF use.
-More recently I bought an FT-920 and an FT-857.
-I also have a commercial Motorola CM-360 rig for 4m FM which I dust off occasionally and activate, an FT-857 for portable and mobile use, a couple of dual band Icom IC-2725e for 2m and 70cm FM mobile use and a couple of handhelds (Alinco and Icom) for 2m and 70cm FM as well.
+These days, the FT-101 is long gone back to its owners, and I run an FT-897 for the most part (more of that below) and an older FT-102 which is also a lovely rig for backup HF use.
+I also have a commercial Motorola CM-360 4m FM rig which I dust off occasionally and activate, an FT-857 for portable and mobile use, a couple of dual band Icom IC-2725e for 2m and 70cm FM mobile use and a couple of handhelds for 2m and 70cm FM as well.

 and Modes of Operation :

-My main interest these days is HF PSK-31, PSK-63, Olivia, and other data modes, SSB and CW, although I do still thoroughly enjoy operating on the 4m, 2m and 70cm bands, hence the other rigs which I have enjoyed for many a year.
-If you catch me about mobile, I will most likely be operating the FT-857 or an ICOM 2725e as this is a nice little dual bander that works well in the car or if I am /p.
+My main interest these days is HF PSK-31, SSB and CW, although I do still thoroughly enjoy operating on the 4m, 2m and 70cm bands, hence the other rigs which I have enjoyed for many a year.
+If you catch me about mobile, I will most likely be operating the ICOM 2725e as this is a nice little dual bander that works well in the car or possibly on the FT-857.

-Now we have moved out of our temporary home in Broad Haven to the more permanent home, I am running the FT-897 on HF and the FT-857 on VHF / UHF mostly from a /p location close to my new home in Cilgerran (IO72qb) whilst I am in the process of building the new shack there.
-The portable QTH I normally use is a hilltop on the Preseli Mountains some 410m AMSL (IO71ow).
-Aerials can be variable ranging from a simple white stick fed with low-loss coax to an inverted vee dipole, to a 5-band spiderbeam on top of a rotator.
+During this second Welsh phase, now we have moved out of Broad Haven, I am running just the FT-897 on HF and the FT-857 on VHF / UHF from a /p location close to my new home in Cilgerran (IO 72 QB) whilst I am in the process of building the new shack there.
+The "temporary" QTH is a hilltop some 410m AMSL (IO 71 OW) where I can only erect simple centre-fed dipole type aerials for HF and use a 7/8ths for both 2m and 70cm.

-The HF modes at the moment tend to be more SSB as it is more difficult to get any data going when /p due to space constraints.
-But, I do have a small notebook, so you might find me on one of the above data modes.
-You might also find me at the bottom of the bands operating a bit of CW (straight key).
+The HF modes at the moment tend to be more SSB as it is very difficult to get any data going when /p.
+You might find me at the bottom of the bands operating a bit of CW (straight key).
 I am not generally a contester, but I am happy to give a few points away from time to time.

 QSL information : Please use e-QSL.
 I look forward to working you.
 Best 73 de Andy, GW0JLX